Modern YEAR NINE

 –NOTE: In a flashback from Catwoman Vol. 3 #50.
 The second part of the “mind-wipe scandal” begins with the secret mind-wipe of Catwoman by Zatanna and company.
 This mind-wipe completely erases Selina’s more villainous traits.
 Selina’s mind-wipe, like the others, is done in secret from Batman, Superman, and Wonder Woman, but Selina is given special care aboard the JL Satellite, presumably because she is close to Batman and because she was the sole female member of the Injustice League.

-–FLASHBACK: From Identity Crisis and The OMAC Project—originally told in Justice League of America #166-168.
+–FLASHBACK: From Identity Crisis #3—and referenced in The OMAC Project #1-2.
+Originally told in Justice League of America #166-168.
 The dust has barely settled from the mind-wiping of Catwoman, but the “mind-wipe scandal” continues its dastardly second act.
 Once again, all the JLA members’ minds and bodies are magickally swapped with the minds and bodies of evildoers.
 This time the Secret Society of Super-Villains does the body-switching, specifically the Wizard, Floronic Man, Star Sapphire (Debbie Camille Darnell aka Remoni-Notra), Reverse-Flash, and Blockbuster.
 This swapping, of course, is bad because the evil team discovers all of the JLA secret identities.
 After reversing the body-swap spell, Zatanna, in a move once again believed to be necessary, erases all of the villains’ memories regarding the encounter.
+While this mind-wiping is being done, Superman deals with Lex Luthor and Batman deals with an escaped Joker.
 The close proximity between the Agamemno affair and this Secret Society body swap will cause Batman’s paranoia to grow even more, further convincing him of the need to gather info on and build contingency emergency plans to fight his friends should another mind/body swap ever happen again.

 –REFERENCE: In Batman #470—originally told in Detective Comics #483-484.
 Batman fights the debuting megalomaniac crime-boss Maxie Zeus, an eccentric that believes he is part Greek god, part second coming of Christ.